Home

 Current availability:

 Hands were yet another US prog outfit who recorded loads of material, but were unable to release it in any form at the time.
-Nearly 20 years later...
-Shroom Records do the decent thing, and make the contents of Hands available to the general public, and very good it is, too.
-The tracks appear to've been recorded over a three-year period, and cover a variety of styles, with the first several on the album being instrumental, some with and some without violin.
+Nearly twenty years later...
+Shroom Records do the decent thing and make the contents of Hands available to the general public and very good it is, too.
+The material appears to've been recorded over a three-year period, covering a variety of styles, the first several tracks on the album being instrumental, some with violin.
 Variety is good, but at times they sound like more than one band.
 More than one very good band, though; there isn't a bad track here, although I think it'll take several listens for the best compositions to seep through.
 As a general rule, though, think Gentle Giant crossed with Kansas, although there's a lot more to them than that.
+I was convinced there wasn't going to be any Mellotron on the album, until Shannon Day's strings on Mutineer's Panorama cut in, with a smidgeon more on Antarctica.
+Shannon contacted me to tell me that at one time or another he has owned nine different machines, with this particular one being an ex-Elton John machine, so it's a shame it wasn't used a little more.

 Current availability: